MercierCharles/MercierCharles.github.io/research.md

 <div class="research-outline" markdown="1">

-You’ve just raised $3M pre-seed to build a new social app for college students.

-There’s just one problem.
+You’ve just launched your startup.
+The idea is simple: create an online platform where college students all around Switzerland can connect, share ideas, and build communities.
+Early on, everything looks promising — users are joining, discussions are active, and growth feels organic.

+Then things start to break down.

+Some communities thrive, while others spiral into conflict.
+Users jump between groups, arguments spill across community boundaries, and moderation becomes harder than expected.
+What started as a space for connection slowly reveals a more complex and fragile ecosystem.

-Platforms like Reddit, X, and Facebook, despite being rich sources of information and community interaction, all ended up with pockets of extreme hostility, community clashes, and drama.
+This problem isn't unique, platforms like Reddit, X, and Facebook, despite being rich sources of information and community interaction, all ended up with pockets of extreme hostility, community clashes, and drama.

-Before you repeat their mistakes, you need to understand:
+Before you repeat their mistakes and your platform completely collapses and turns into a combination of 4chan and liveleak, you need to understand:

 - When conflict between communities arises?